Trento: Education

 The University of Trento was founded in 1962 and has its headquarters in the city of Trento.
 The other university location is in Rovereto.
 In total, over 16,000 students study in Trento.
 Through the Euroregion Tyrol-South Tyrol-Trentino, the university also works closely together with the universities of Innsbruck and Bolzano.

 Transport

 The Autostrada A22 (part of the European route E45) highway connects Trento to Verona and to Bolzano, Innsbruck and Munich.

 Trento railway station, opened in 1859, forms part of the Brenner railway (Verona–Innsbruck), which is the main rail connection between Italy and Germany.
 The station is also a junction with the Valsugana railway, which connects Trento to Venice.
 Trento has several other railway stations, including Trento FTM railway station, terminus of the Trento-Malè-Marilleva railway (FTM).

 Bus or train services operate to the main surrounding valleys: Fassa, Fiemme, Gudicarie, Non, Primiero, Rendena, Sole, Tesino, Valsugana.

-The public transport network within the city consists of 20 bus lines operated by Trentino Trasporti and a funicular service to Sardagna.
+The public transport network within the city consists of 20 bus lines operated by Trentino Trasporti and a cable car service to Sardagna.
 The various railway stations within Trento's city limits are integrated into the public transport network.